canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/trunk-glue.rst

 Buildbot is our continuous integration tool of choice.

-At one level, it's fairly simple: when a change is detected on the master or db-devel branches on launchpad, the tests are run on that branch and their success or failure noted.
+At one level, it's fairly simple: when a change is detected on the master or db-devel branches on Launchpad, the tests are run on that branch and their success or failure noted.

 In general in buildbot, a "change source" produces "changes" which are fed to a "scheduler" which can examines the change to determine whether to trigger a build.